mdeicas/Blockchain/README.md

 # Blockchain
-This is a simplified version of a Blockchain in Java.
+This is a simple version of a Blockchain in Java, designed to record and verify transactions.
 It contains functionality such as mining with Proof-of-Work and verification of transactions with Merkle Trees.

 ## Block
 Block objects contain: